-- · fixed payments (including in-substance fixed payments), less any lease incentives receivable; - · variable lease payment that are based on an index or a rate; - · amounts expected to be payable by the lessee under residual value guarantees; - the exercise price of a purchase option if the lessee is reasonably certain to exercise that option; and - payments of penalties for terminating the lease, if the lease term reflects the lessee exercising that option.
+- fixed payments (including in-substance fixed payments), less any lease incentives receivable; - · variable lease payment that are based on an index or a rate; - amounts expected to be payable by the lessee under residual value guarantees; - the exercise price of a purchase option if the lessee is reasonably certain to exercise that option; and - payments of penalties for terminating the lease, if the lease term reflects the lessee exercising that option.

 The lease payments are discounted using the interest rate implicit in the lease.
 If that rate cannot be determined, the lessee's incremental borrowing rate is used, being the rate that the lessee would have to pay to borrow the funds necessary to obtain an asset of similar value in a similar economic environment with similar terms and conditions.
+Subsequent to initial recognition, lease liabilities are measured at the present value of the remaining lease payments (the lease payments that are unpaid at the reporting date).
+Lease liabilities are remeasured to reflect changes to lease terms, changes to lease payments and any lease modifications not accounted for as separate leases.